 The project will be coordinated by Charlotta Holmström, sociologist who has done research on topics such as prostitution policy and sexual vulnerability at the Centre for Sexology and Sexuality Studies, Malmö University.

-In 2008, NIKK carried out a project called Prostitution in the Nordic Region, which compiled and analysed knowledge about social and legal interventions as well as attitudes to and experiences of sex for pay in the Nordic countries.
+In 2008, NIKK carried out a project called Prostitution in the Nordic Region, which compiled and analysed knowledge about social and legal interventions as well as attitudes to and experiences of prostitution in the Nordic countries.
 Among other things, the project showed how the digital development and also the changed migration and mobility patterns have affected arenas and contact paths.
 The new project has a new focus, adolescents.